 If you lock your vehicle away and the recovery company is unsuccessful in collecting it, the lender can take you to court and attempt to get a replevin.
 It requires a lawsuit, but if the lender wins, they get a court order to collect the vehicle.

 The replevin process is different from the repossession process.
-In most states, your lender isn’t required to let you know when/where they’re going to collect your car via recovery company.
+In most states, your lender isn’t required to let you know when/where they’re going to collect your car via a recovery company.
 For a replevin, though, the lender must notify you if they pursue it, and you have the right to attend the hearing and dispute it.
-However, if you’ve defaulted on your auto loan or broken the loan contract, it’s likely that the lender can win the case and get the order to take the vehicle.
+However, if you’ve defaulted on your auto loan or broken the loan contract, it’s likely that the lender can win the case and get the order to take the vehicle. especially if you've been purposefully hiding the vehicle from them.

 In addition to taking the car, the lender can still charge you for hiring the recovery company and any storage fees that your vehicle incurs (since most repo’d vehicles are stored before they’re sold at auction).
 You’re still responsible for the remaining loan balance after the auction sale proceeds are put toward the balance, called the deficiency balance.